tensorflow/tfjs-converter/README.md

 ## FAQ

-1. What TensorFlow models does the converter currently support?
+**1. What TensorFlow models does the converter currently support?**

-Image-based models (MobileNet, SqueezeNet, add more if you tested) are the most supported.
+Image-based models (e.g., MobileNet, SqueezeNet) are the most supported.
 Models with control-flow ops (e.g. RNNs) are not yet supported.
-See [Limitations](#Limitations) above for more details on supported ops.
+See [Limitations](#limitations) above for more details on supported ops.

-2. Will models with large weights work?
+**2. Will models with large weights work?**

 While the browser supports loading 100–500MB models, the page load time, inference time, and user experience would not be great.
 We recommend using models that are designed for edge devices (e.g., phones).
 These models are usually smaller than 30MB.

-3. Will the model and weight files be cached in the browser?
+**3. Will the model and weight files be cached in the browser?**

 Yes, TensorFlow.js converter splits the weights into 4MB-chunk files, which enables the browser to cache them automatically.
 If the model architecture is less than 4MB (most models are), it will also be cached.

-4. Does TensorFlow.js converter support models with quantization?
+**4. Does TensorFlow.js converter support models with quantization?**

 Not yet.
 We are planning to add quantization support soon.